-It’s time to go find the private student loan that makes for you, there are a lot of lenders out there, so I would recommend going to a site privatestudentloans.com, which will allow you to compare, some lenders who offer private student loans.
+It’s time to go find the private student loan that makes for you, there are a lot of lenders out there, so I would recommend going to the site privatestudentloans.com, which will allow you to compare, some lenders who offer private student loans.

 What to Compare with Lenders

-What you’re looking to compare here, interest rates you also want to see, if they have origination fees, many private student loan lenders will offer low to zero origination fees or loan fees, depending on your credit.
+What you’re looking to compare here, is interest rates you also want to see, if they have origination fees, many private student loan lenders will offer low to zero origination fees or loan fees, depending on your credit.

-You also want to look at some of the repayment terms, what type of repayment options are available to you.
+You also want to look at some of the repayment terms, and what type of repayment options are available to you.

 – What happens if you get in a situation where you need to postpone your payments for a little bit of time?